 There are many contributing factors that come into play when it comes to youth mental health, I’ve chosen to focus on the 3 contributing challenges that in my opinion are impacting young people’s overall mental health and well being today.

-If you believe your teen or young adult is suffering from anxiety or depression check out my post on Online Counseling; Therapy for how we live today, or better yet, have them check it out.
+If you believe your teen or young adult is suffering from anxiety or depression check out online counseling options, or better yet, have them check it out.
 Youth and young adults today access the internet for pretty much any service they need, this is one more avenue that can be taken to access supports to assist with achieving overall wellness.

 Ensuring our youth are educated in using technology responsibly and encouraging more face-to-face time with family and peers is key in ensuring they build empathy and compassion which is crucial to building human connection.